In 1965 the Anglo-Belarusian Society began publishing a yearbook - The Journal of Byelorussian Studies.

 The Journal publishes articles on Belarusian literature, linguistics, foreign relations, civil society, history and art, as well as book reviews.

-The Journal is the oldest English language peer-reviewed periodical on Belarusian studies.
-It is currently accepting new submissions.
+The Journal is the oldest English language double-blind peer-reviewed periodical on Belarusian studies.
+It is the only academic periodical about Belarus indexed by EBSCO, ERIH PLUS, Google Scholar and other databases.
+The Journal has been accepted to SCOPUS since October 11, 2018.
+The Journal is currently accepting new submissions.

-The 2014 issue of the Journal (hard copy) can be purchased online.
+Buy the hard copy of the 2014 issue of the Journal online.

 ISSN 0075-4161 (print) ISSN 2052-6512 (online) ISBN 978-1-291-41994-8